torjusn/intro_to_classification/README.md

 ![sample image horseracing](https://wallpaperaccess.com/full/2107537.jpg)

 # Description
-The goal of this repo is to give a soft introduction to some important concepts and examples on applying Machine Learning towards predicting the outcome of horse races based on attributes connected to each horse.
-This particular problem would be referred to as `Binary Classification` since the outcome for each horse can only be a win or loss which we can map to 0 or 1 for use in our models.
+The goal of this repo is to give a soft introduction to Machine Learning through examples and theory.
+Our problem is to predict the outcome of horse races based on  a set of numerical attributes connected to each horse.
+This particular problem is referred to as `Binary Classification` since the outcome for each horse can only be a win or loss which we can map to 0 or 1 for use in our models.

-We will be using popular DS packages like `scikit-learn` for Linear Regression and `Pytorch` for our Neural Net.
+We will be using the popular DS python packages `scikit-learn` for Linear Regression and `Pytorch` for our Neural Net. [`Miniconda`](https://docs.conda.io/en/latest/miniconda.html) is recommended but not necessary as it installs python and package versions in a separate environment per project.

-It a favor to a friend with a dataset and keen interest in ML but limited previous experience and is therefore likely best suited towards similar individuals with little to no background in ML.
+The repo is a favor to a friend with a dataset and keen interest in ML but limited previous experience and is therefore likely best suited towards similar individuals with little to no background in ML.

 ## Important Principles
 There is a fundamental difference between the traditional way of solving a system and the ML approach of learning a mapping between input and output.
 A known truth is that a feedforward network with a single layer is sufficient to represent any function, but what if our model learns a convoluted model that perfectly maps training data but fails to perform on new unseen data?
 Our model would merely be memorizing the training data without actually learning!